5 Types of German Shepherds You Didn’t Know About Before

 types of German shepherds

 Did you know that 130,000 new owners of German Shepherds register their dogs and bring them into their homes every year?
-The German Shepherd is one of the most popular and multi-functional dog breeds, with high loyalty, intelligence, and ability.
+Such a massive number reflects the fact of the enduring popularity of the German Shepherd, as one of the most versatile and much-loved dog breeds in the world.
+In fact, the German Shepherd is one of the most popular and multi-functional dog breeds, with high loyalty, intelligence, and ability.
 While most people have in mind a single breed, namely the German Shepherd, there are many types of German Shepherds, each of which has its peculiar traits and features.

 Here are the Different Types of German Shepherd Dogs